derailed/ex_ray/README.md

 1. Let's Trace!

     Here is a simples tracing example.
-Please take a look at the examples in the Repo for different use cases.
+Please take a look at the examples in the Repo and [ExRay Tracers](https://github.com/derailed/ex_ray_tracers) for Phoenix sample use cases.

     ```elixir
       defmodule TraceMe do